A Snapshot of Sarcoma

 Incidence and Mortality

 Sarcomas are a diverse and relatively rare group of malignant tumors that develop in soft tissue and bone.
-Soft tissue sarcomas form in fat, muscle, fibrous tissue, blood vessels, and other supporting tissue of the body; osteosarcomas develop in bone; and Ewing sarcomas (EWS) form in bone and soft tissue.
+Soft tissue sarcomas form in cartilage, fat, muscle, fibrous tissue, blood vessels, and other connective or supportive tissues of the body; osteosarcomas develop in bone; liposarcomas form in fat; rhabdomyosarcomas form in muscle; and Ewing sarcomas form in bone and soft tissue.
 Sarcomas can be difficult to distinguish from other malignancies when they are found within organs; thus, their incidence is probably underestimated.
-Because sarcomas are more common in adolescents and young adults than most other cancers, the number of years of life lost to sarcomas is substantial, despite their relatively low incidence.
-In 2013, it is estimated that approximately 11,400 Americans will be diagnosed with soft tissue sarcomas and 3,000 with bone sarcomas; approximately 4,400 and 1,440 people are expected to die from soft tissue and bone sarcomas, respectively.
+In 2014, it is estimated that approximately 12,000 cases of soft tissue sarcoma and 3,000 cases of bone sarcomas will be diagnosed in the United States; approximately 4,700 and 1,500 people are expected to die from soft tissue and bone sarcomas, respectively.

-Soft tissue1 and bone sarcoma incidence rates have increased slightly over the past 35 years.
+Soft tissue1 and bone sarcoma incidence rates have increased over the past 35 years.
 Soft tissue sarcomas are more common than bone sarcomas.
-Several subtypes of soft tissue and bone sarcoma exist, but the exact number of Americans with each sarcoma subtype is unknown.
-The 5-year relative survival rate for bone and soft tissue sarcoma is approximately 66 percent.
+There are several subtypes of both soft tissue sarcoma and bone sarcoma, but the exact number of Americans with each sarcoma subtype is unknown.
+The 5-year relative survival rate for both bone and soft tissue sarcoma is approximately 65 percent.

-Certain inherited disorders and past treatment with radiation therapy can increase the risk of soft tissue and bone sarcoma.
-No modifiable risk factors for sarcoma have been identified.
-Standard treatments for soft tissue sarcoma include surgery, chemotherapy, and radiation therapy.
-In addition to those treatments, patients with bone sarcoma and uterine sarcoma may receive samarium and hormone therapy, respectively.
+Certain inherited disorders and past treatment with radiation therapy can increase the risk of soft tissue sarcoma and some bone sarcomas.
+Standard treatments for bone and soft tissue sarcoma include surgery, chemotherapy, and radiation therapy.
+In addition to those treatments, patients with bone sarcoma and uterine sarcoma may receive samarium 153 and hormone therapy, respectively.
+Children with soft tissue sarcoma may receive targeted therapy.

 Examples of NCI Activities Relevant to Sarcoma

-- The NCI-supported Phase II Study of Cediranib in Patients with Alveolar Soft Part Sarcoma is testing an experimental drug that blocks the growth of new blood vessels to a tumor for the treatment of alveolar soft part sarcoma, a rare type of soft tissue sarcoma that is most common in teenagers and young adults.
+- The clinical trial Phase II Study of Cediranib (AZD2171) in Patients with Alveolar Soft Part Sarcoma is testing an experimental drug that blocks the growth of new blood vessels to a tumor for the treatment of alveolar soft part sarcoma, a rare type of soft tissue sarcoma that is most common in teenagers and young adults.

-- Two sarcoma-specific Specialized Program of Research Excellence (SPORE) are developing therapies targeted to the molecular, genetic, epigenetic, and signaling pathway alterations for specific types of sarcoma.
+- Two sarcoma-specific Specialized Programs of Research Excellence (SPOREs) are developing treatments targeted to the molecular, genetic, epigenetic, and signaling pathway alterations for specific types of sarcoma and translating biological and technological advances into improvements in prevention, diagnostics, predictors of outcome, and advances in the treatment of sarcoma.

 Selected Advances in Sarcoma Research